Policy Endorsements

 If the change is not crystal clear, then remember the Interpretation of the Policy concept.

-Now that you know how to piece together the declarations page, the auto policy, and the policy endorsements, you can learn the general meaning of each coverage.
-Read more.
+Now that you know how to piece together the declarations page, the auto policy, and the policy endorsements, you can now learn the overview of your insurance coverages.

 Did you know that your insurance company can change the terms of your policy in the middle of the policy period?
 Unfortunately, they can.
 If you are in a situation where a claim is being denied because of modifications by policy endorsements, then you need to contact an attorney to help you with your claim.